|

 - Previously

-LSA specifications.
-These aircraft must be registered before
+These aircraft were required to be registered before January 31, 2008.

-2008, the FAA issued exemptions to the Experimental Aircraft
+approached, the FAA issued exemptions which allowed the certification deadline

 - A